Tororoi/astar-pathfinding-js/README.md

 Generates a maze row by row, using Eller's Algorithm.
 Any two points in the maze can reach each other by a single path solution.
 Using a Manhattan heuristic or corner buffer, there's no reason to use A* pathfinding, as a greedy approach will find the same path (Ignore g(n)).

+### Generate Eller Maze

+Generates a maze using Prim's Algorithm to create a spanning tree.
+Any two points in the maze can reach each other by a single path solution.
+Using a Manhattan heuristic or corner buffer, there's no reason to use A* pathfinding, as a greedy approach will find the same path (Ignore g(n)).

 ## Settings

 ### Corner Buffer